 …and then my book became a #1 New Release on Amazon.

-While the early book sales alone were definitely not going to get me out of debt in the same way that a £90,000+ salary would in the tech industry, it was enough hope to give this new career a shot, at least for a few months.
+While the early book sales alone were definitely not going to get me out of debt in the same way that a tech salary would, it was enough hope to give this new career/life a shot, at least for a few months.

 So fuck it – I became an Author.